Health Professions and Occupations Act

 Health regulatory colleges in BC are currently governed by the Health Professions Act (HPA).
 The government has passed new legislation in order to modernize the way health professions are regulated.
 The Health Professions and Occupations Act (HPOA) is set to replace the current act (the HPA) as the legislative framework governing health professions in British Columbia.

-The HPOA was passed in BC Legislative Assembly in November 2022, and is anticipated to come into force in 2025.
+The HPOA was passed in BC Legislative Assembly in November 2022, and will come into force on April 1, 2026*.
 Until then, the HPA remains the legislation governing oral health professionals and health regulatory colleges in BC.

-The HPOA is a government initiative.
+The HPOA is a government initiative that will primarily bring changes to health regulation at a systemic level.
 According to the Ministry of Health, the new legislation enables:

 • Further amalgamations to reduce the number of health regulatory colleges